 But in 2008, someone who really wanted to see the list pick up again did what was needed: run it himself.
-He sent notes to people he remembered from the old list and asked them to get onboard again.
+He sent notes to people he remembered from the old list and asked us to get onboard again.
 I was flattered to get an invitation to the new discussion list, this time named “News Online”.

 Sadly, not much had changed, attitude-wise, in the 10 years since.

 Get Him!
 He Doesn’t Conform to Our Old Models!